andrewthamcc/marche-runner/readme.md

 A web application to help with weekly grocery shopping trips

 ## Description
-A simple listing application where users are able to sign up and log log items required to be purchased.
+A simple listing application where users are able to sign up and log items required to be purchased.

 ## MVP
 - Users can create an account or login to their existing account.